dawidjk/Intelligent-Snakes/DEVELOPMENT.md

    - OpenNN does not compile, removed
    - Download and compile tiny-dnn (better supported and documented)
      - Fixed naming and import conflicts
+  - Find a NN library that plays nicely with oFx
+    - Using tiny_dnn as NN library of choice
+  - Added starvation time for snake
+  - Added loop penalty and kill off to prevent program from crashing
+  - Fixed snake color generation
+    - Original colors were often too bright to be visible and not painful to look at.